cybertoothca/ember-cli-marked-down/README.md

 was authored by John Fraser and is a _vanilla_ port of Gruber's original works.

+## `ember-getowner-polyfill`

+**Ember-2.3 is supported out of the box.
+Any applications running 2.2 or lower must install the `ember-getowner-polyfill` addon.**

+See the Requirements section below.

 ## Demo

 [Check out the demo application](http://ember-cli-marked-down.cybertooth.io).